The IMO Compendium

 International Mathematical Olympiad

-The International Mathematical Olympiad (IMO) exists for more than fifty years.
+The International Mathematical Olympiad (IMO) has existed for more than fifty years.
 Every year, each country selects the top six high school students to compete.
 The students compete individually, and they are all solving the same 6 problems over the course of two days.
 Each day they are given three problems and 4.5 hours to work on them.

 Few days before the contest, the olympiad problems are chosen by the International Jury.
 The Jury chooses six problems from the Shortlist, a set of around 30 original, beautiful, and difficult problems submitted by mathematicians from around the world.